MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

     ![Step Editor with Add command](media/branching-add-question-step-step-editor.PNG "Step Editor with Add command")

-3. Place your cursor where it says **Click to add a question**, and then enter a question for the operator.
+3. Place your cursor (you can use the Tab key if you're using the keyboard) where it says **Click to add a question**, and then enter a question for the operator.

     ![Where to place cursor](media/branching-add-question-text.PNG "Where to place cursor")